corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 possible constraints, the `TransactionBuilder` will throw an exception.

-### Constraints migration to Corda 4

-Please read [CorDapp constraints migration](cordapp-constraint-migration.md) to understand how to consume and evolve pre-Corda 4 issued hash or CZ whitelisted constrained states using a Corda 4 signed CorDapp (using signature constraints).

 ## Troubleshooting

-If an attachment constraint cannot be resolved, a `MissingContractAttachments` exception is thrown.
+If the node cannot resolve an attachment constraint it will throw a `MissingContractAttachments` exception is thrown.
 There are three common sources of`MissingContractAttachments` exceptions:

 ### Not setting CorDapp packages in tests

-You are running a test and have not specified the CorDapp packages to scan.
-When using `MockNetwork` ensure you have provided a package containing the contract class in `MockNetworkParameters`.
+You must specify which CorDapp package(s) to scan when you run tests.
+Provide a package containing the contract class in `MockNetworkParameters`.
 See [API: Testing](api-testing.md).

-Similarly package names need to be provided when testing using `DriverDSl`. `DriverParameters` has a property `cordappsForAllNodes` (Kotlin) or method `withCordappsForAllNodes` in Java.
+You must also specify a package when testing using `DriverDSl`. `DriverParameters` has a property `cordappsForAllNodes` (Kotlin) or method `withCordappsForAllNodes` in Java.
 Pass the collection of `TestCordapp` created by utility method `TestCordapp.findCordapp(String)`.

-Example of creation of two Cordapps with Finance App Flows and Finance App Contracts:
+This is how you would create two Cordapps with Finance CorDapp flows and Finance CorDapp contracts:

 {{< tabs name="tabs-4" >}}
 {{% tab name="kotlin" %}}